Phone: (802) 860-2727

 I am the Faculty Advisor for the International Business Club at Champlain which explores current issues and trends in international business and raises funds to lend to entrepreneurs in developing countries through Kiva.
 To date, the IBC has issued nearly $5,000 in micro-loans.

-I hold an M.S. in International Affairs from the Georgia Institute of Technology, a B.A. in International Relations from Carleton College, and am currently finishing my doctorate at the University of Vermont in Higher Education Leadership and Policy Studies.
-When not working or researching, I try to take advantage of the many outdoor activities available in Vermont with my wife, two young children, and ever-energetic dog.
+When not working or researching, I try to take advantage of the many outdoor activities available in Vermont with my wife, two young children and dog.

 "I am proud to work at a College that truly empowers and transforms students' lives.
 I see it every year, from first-year students' passions being discovered and pursued, to fourth-year students producing value-add work for organizations.
 Our graduates are not only prepared to lead successful careers, but they are also prepared to be actively-engaged global citizens."